dtzxporter/ModmeWiki/wiki/apps/Legion.md

 - 2.22 - Support for Apex S8 (Audio is no longer backwards compatible), Fix for crash involving an unsupported model format in other paks.
 - 2.23 - Add support for missing scales in animations.
 (Only tested in Maya, may not function properly in Blender)
 - 2.24 - Fixed crash on some models after the chaos update, PNGs have improved compatibility with legacy style importers.
+- 2.3 - Support for S11's UI Image asset, Textures in BC6 format, custom export directory paths.
+- 2.31 - Fixed a rare crash that would happen when previewing certain models.
+Added S11 splash screen.